 Pete and Amy currently reside in Glencoe with their three young children.

 JaShawn Hill first came to Cara in April 2007, following five years of battling addiction and homelessness.
 She grew up in Chicago and attended the University of Iowa in the late ’90s.
 However, the pressures to succeed in her new surroundings found her turning to drugs and alcohol.
 Upon her return to Chicago she spiraled further into addiction and found herself homeless.

 In 2006, she was ready to find sobriety at SisterHouse, a temporary home for women seeking recovery from substance abuse, and soon after, was referred to Cara.
 It was at Cara that JaShawn learned the deepest truth of who she was and tapped into her true potential.
 She joined the Cleanslate crew, cleaning Chicago streets and neighborhoods and was placed in a part-time receptionist position with Cabrini Green Legal Aid, eventually working her way up to a client support specialist.

 Through Cara’s retention and advancement services, JaShawn was able to go back to school.
 She earned her bachelors in social work from Northeastern Illinois University and her masters in social work from Loyola University.
 She is a licensed clinical social worker and a reverend with the City of Praise Church.

 Today, JaShawn is a Youth Program Manager for Chicago Survivors, an organization that provides support services to surviving family members of Chicago homicide victims.
 She currently lives in the Auburn-Gresham community with her husband and three children.

 The 2019 Cara Gala will be held at its new location, the Four Seasons Chicago Hotel on Friday, April 5.
-Sponsorships are going fast.
-Click here to secure yours.
+Click here to support the Gala.